napari/docs/docs/howtos/layers/tracks.md

 For a full example of 3d+t tracks data with a parent graph, please see our [`tracks_3d_with_graph.py` example](https://github.com/napari/napari/blob/main/examples/tracks_3d_with_graph.py).

-## Using the tracks properties dictionary
+## Using the tracks features table

-The `Tracks` layer can contain properties that annotate the vertices of each track. `Tracks.properties` stores the properties in a dictionary where each key is the name of the property and the values are numpy arrays with a value for each vertex in the track (i.e., length `N` for `N` vertices in `Tracks.data`).
+The `Tracks` layer can contain features that annotate the vertices of each track. `Tracks.features` stores the features in a table where each column is the name of the feature and the values are rows with a value for each vertex in the track (i.e., length `N` for `N` vertices in `Tracks.data`).
-As we will see below, we can use the values in a property to set the display properties of the tracks (e.g., the track color).
+As we will see below, we can use the feature values to set the display properties of the tracks (e.g., the track color).

 ## 3D rendering of tracks